grisuno/LazyOwn/README.md

 Returns:
     list: A list of string parts.

+## get_users_dic
+List all .txt files in the 'sessions/' directory and prompt the user to select one by number.

+:returns: The path of the selected .txt file.

 ## wrapper
 internal wrapper of internal function to implement multiples rhost to operate.